tail-recursion/have-i-been-pwned/README.md

 This is at the moment very crude data matching.
 There very well could be sites in the top 1 million that are not included in the list below.

-Also from Troy's article linked above:
+Also from Troy's article linked above you should note:

 "It should be abundantly clear from this post, but let me explicitly state it anyway: I have no idea how many of these are legitimate, how many are partially correct and how many are outright fabricated.
-I've consequently flagged this "breach" in HIBP as unverified."
+I've consequently flagged this 'breach' in HIBP as unverified."

 ## Rankings

-Alexa Top 1 Million Rank on the left, website on the right.
+Alexa Top 1 Million Rank, website

 108398, lasalle.edu